nicehash/excavator/README.md

 NVIDIA display driver 387.xx or more recent is required.
 CUDA devices with SM 5.0 and higher are supported.

+From version 1.5.0a excavator supports only NiceHash stratums.
+Stratum servers are available at nhmp.<LOCATION>.nicehash.com:3200 (LOCATION: eu, usa, hk, jp, in, br).
+The same stratum url is used for all algorithms.

 **ADVANCED** There are two methods to use Excavator.
 Both rely on API commands you can find in [API section](/api).

 1. Using API port or HTTP API; for that, you need an application that will pass commands to the Excavator.
 We do not provide any such application (except [web example](/web)), nor there is any public source code available (yet).